-At our Academy online safety is reiterated during lessons involving technology; we use the Purple Mash learning platform and follow their online safety programme ensuring that the first Computing unit of each term focuses on online safety.
+At our Academy Online safety is reiterated during lessons involving technology; we use the Purple Mash learning platform and follow their online safety programme ensuring that the first Computing unit of each term focuses on online safety.
+We also have Simon Aston in to deliver workshops to the Y5 and Y6 children as we as parent workshops.

-Information provided to parents/carers
+Information provided to parents/carers in relation to online safety

 Please see our website for this information.
+Parents are invited to attend an online safety workshop.